Photo courtesy of Los Félix

 By

 The lush surroundings of Coconut Grove seem a fitting home for one of Florida’s most sustainable restaurants.
 The Grove’s signature banyan trees and tropical foliage give you an instant appreciation for planet Earth, and that appreciation extends into everything you’ll find at Los Félix.
-The Mesoamerican, corn-driven sidewalk restaurant puts sustainable practices into its entire menu, where you’ll see the commitment to flavor is matched by a dedication to earth-friendly practices.
+The Mesoamerican, corn-driven sidewalk restaurant puts sustainable practices into its entire menu, where you’ll see that the commitment to flavor is matched by a dedication to earth-friendly practices.

 Los Félix’s work isn’t going unnoticed, as this past year it was among the first recipients of Michelin’s Green Star, awarded to restaurants with outstanding practices in sustainability.
-We chatted with co-owners Josh Hackler and chef Sebastian Vargas, who broke down exactly what Los Félix is doing to preserve the planet, and the dishes that exemplify it best.
+We chatted with co-owners Josh Hackler and chef Sebastián Vargas, who broke down exactly what Los Félix is doing to preserve the planet, and the dishes that exemplify it best.

 The crudo of the day changes depending on what’s hauled in by local fishermen.
-Photo courtesy of Los Felix
+Photo courtesy of Los Félix

 The crudo of the day changes depending on what’s hauled in by local fishermen.
-Photo courtesy of Los Felix
+Photo courtesy of Los Félix

 1. The kitchen works with local fishermen.